 Another option: complete a focused course or workshop offered by an organization like the Wellness Council of America.
 If you’re already a certified Wellness Coach, you can earn continuing education credits by taking these types of courses, many of which are available online.
 Your local community college may also offer some great educational opportunities.

 Ready to get started on the path toward a truly rewarding career as a Wellness Coach?
-Contact one of our Clarity Coaches to find out more about all of Health Coach Institute’s educational programs for coaches today!
+Contact one of our Clarity Coaches to find out more about all of’s educational programs for coaches today!